Skip to main content

 Long-Term Implications and Monitoring

 While short-term and intermediate-term studies in non-HIV populations show a largely neutral effect on glucose metabolism, the long-term implications require continued observation.
-The FDA label for Tesamorelin, based on HIV patient data, advises periodic monitoring for changes in glucose metabolism to diagnose impaired or diabetes.
+The FDA label for Tesamorelin, based on HIV patient data, advises periodic monitoring for changes in glucose metabolism to diagnose impaired glucose tolerance or diabetes.
 This recommendation remains pertinent for non-HIV individuals, particularly those with pre-existing metabolic risk factors.

 For individuals undergoing growth hormone peptide therapy, including Tesamorelin, a comprehensive metabolic panel should be part of the ongoing clinical assessment.
 This includes: